twayne31/whealth/README.md

 **Stretch Goals & Vision:**

 1. Have images of food display with the food items that are logged.
-2. Create a Nutrition Label that will give standard FDA nutrition information.
+2. Create a Nutrition Label that will give standard FDA nutrition information for each item selected by the user.
 3. Pricing information of food items from local stores unsing geo-location.
-Allow us to have users find healthy food options for the lowest prices.
+Allowing us to have users find healthy food options for the lowest prices.
 4. Create delete function to allow user to remove individual items logged.
-5. User adding a quantity/serving
+5. Allow user to customize quantity/serving of food item selected.